-Gupkar Gang going global: Does Congress want J&K back in terror era
+Gupkar Gang going global: Does Congress want J&K back in terror era asks Shah

 New Delhi, Nov 17: Taking on the Congress and Gupkar gang, Union Home Minister, Amit Shah that the latter is going global.